Skip to main content

 About

 Dead In Antares is a single player survival role playing game with a science fiction theme.
 It was developed by Ishtar Games and was released on February 19, 2026.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Dead in Antares is a turn-based survival management game with RPG elements, set on an alien planet.
 Lead a crew of survivors sent on a mission to save humanity.
 Manage their needs, strengthen their teamwork, and explore this mysterious world to find a way back home.